If you are looking for some fun things to do in Mississippi, then you have come to the right place!

 Learn History at the Vicksburg National Military Park

-The Battle of Vicksburg took place in 1863 and was a turning point for the Civil War.
+The Battle of Vicksburg took place in 1863 and was a turning point in the Civil War.
 Anyone interested in American history will think this is one of the best things to do in Mississippi.

 There are also sixteen miles of paved trails to walk or bicycle.
 Dogs are allowed on the trails and throughout the rest of the park as long as they are leashed and follow the rules.